A new star is going to appear in our sky. Aoife Hardesty gives us the details.

 This star, which is being called a “Boom-star”, will appear in the constellation Cygnus, also known as the Northern Cross, and for roughly six months it will be one of the brightest objects in the night sky, although its brightness will fade over time.

 The soon-to-collide stars are part of a binary star system called KIC9832227, the two stars orbit each other but they are currently too faint to be visible to the naked eye.
 They are 1,800 light years away, which means that the light from the stars takes 1,800 years to reach us here on Earth, so although we won’t see the results of their collision until 2022, the stars actually collided nearly 1800 years ago.

 The two stars orbit each other every 11 hours but in 2013 Professor Larry Molnar and his team at Calvin College, Michigan, noticed that this orbital speed was decreasing.
 The orbit is getting faster and faster, signalling that the two stars would eventually collide.

 “Explosions of this size occur about once a decade in our Galaxy.
-This case is unusual in how close the star is and hence how bright we will see it shine and unique in that it is the first time anyone has predicted an explosion in advance.” said Professor Molnar.
+This case is unusual in how close the star is and hence how bright we will see it shine and unique in that it is the first time anyone has predicted an explosion in advance,” Professor Molnar told National Geographic.

 “It’s a one-in-a-million chance that you can predict an explosion.
 It’s never been done before.”